awsdocs/iam-user-guide/doc_source/id_credentials_passwords_admin-change-user.md

 1. For **Console access**, choose **Disable**, and then choose **Apply**\.

 **Important**
-When you remove a user's password, the user can no longer sign in to the AWS Management Console\.
+When you delete a user's password, the user can no longer sign in to the AWS Management Console\.
 If the user has active access keys, they continue to function and allow access through the AWS CLI, Tools for Windows PowerShell, or AWS API function calls\.

 ## Creating, Changing, or Deleting an IAM User Password \(API, CLI, PowerShell\)<a name="Using_ManagingPasswordsCLIAPI"></a>